 Our favourite story is My Naughty Little Sister At The Party, it’s Bad Harry’s birthday and his mum has made a very big trifle.
 While the other guests are playing games My Naughty Little Sister and Harry decide to taste the trifle…

-One of our most cherished charity shop finds is the My Naughty Little Sister Storybook which is now out of print but also includes several of the stories from our other book.
-Shirley Hughes is prominently credited on the cover and the illustrations in this 1991 edition are in full colour.
+Two of our most cherished charity shop finds are the My Naughty Little Sister Storybook which is now out of print but also includes several of the stories from our other book and The Complete My Naughty Little Sister, also out of print.
+Shirley Hughes is prominently credited on the cover and the illustrations in both are in full colour.

 Our favourite stories are My Naughty Little Sister and the Workmen, the workmen laying pipes in the street are not very happy when the two children play with their lunch, and we love The Cross Photograph which gives an insight into how photos were taken before the invention of digital cameras.